Valentin387/locationAnalytics/README.md

 # locationAnalytics
-Simple python project to fetch and study data from a mondo db database.
+Simple python project to fetch and study data from a mongo db database.
 Generate informs to get insights

 # Project Setup